 Persistent cookies

-Persistent cookies track you, collecting your information at every website.
+Persistent cookies are not deleted when you close your browser.
+These cookies track you, collecting your information at every website.
 These cookies let websites remember if you're logged in and under which account.
-Persistent cookies also build a profile based on your search history. in order to recommend products, services, or content.
+Persistent cookies also build a profile based on your search history to recommend products, services, or content.

 Persistent cookies stay in one of your browser's subfolders until you delete them manually or your browser deletes them based on the duration period contained within the persistent cookie's file.
 Persistent cookies typically have expiration dates.